bb-Ricardo/check_redfish/README.md

                         define name of session file --sessionfiledir SESSIONFILEDIR
-                        define directory where the plugin saves session files
+                        define directory where the plugin saves session files --nosession           Don't establish a persistent session and log out after check is finished

 optional arguments:
   -h, --help            show this help message and exit